-- When a student is suspended or withdrawn for health reasons, a medical hold will be placed on the student's readmission to the university.
+- 1. When a student is suspended or withdrawn for health reasons, a medical hold will be placed on the student's readmission to the university.
 This hold will remain in the student's records until the student's request for readmission is approved in accordance with the following procedures: - a.
 A student who has had a medical hold placed on his or her readmission for health reasons must request readmission clearance from the Student Services Conduct Officer at least three (3) weeks prior to the first day of classes of the semester or summer session in which the student wishes to enroll.
 The student will be required by that office to submit medical evidence supportive of his or her present health and emotional ability to function properly in a university environment.
 The Student Services Conduct Officer, in consultation with the University physician and/or other appropriate health/counseling personnel, shall evaluate the student's request and supporting evidence.
 Primary consideration will be given to the satisfying of all conditions specified at the time of suspension or withdrawal for the readmission of the student to the University.
 If approval is granted by the Student Services Conduct Officer for the removal of the medical hold, the student must then complete requirements by the Office of Enrollment Management and the Office of University Records. - b.
 If approval for readmission is not granted by the Student Services Conduct Officer, the student may appeal that decision to the Senior Vice Chancellor for Student Services and Administration or the campus Vice Chancellor.
 The appeal must be made, in writing, within five (5) university working days of the date the student was notified by the Student Services Conduct Officer that his or her request for readmission was denied. - c.
 The Senior Vice Chancellor or campus Vice Chancellor will inform the student that he or she is entitled to a hearing.
 This hearing will be held within five (5) university working days if at all possible.
 The hearing will be conducted by the Senior Vice Chancellor or campus Vice Chancellor.
 Following the hearing, the decision will be to either sustain the decision of the Student Services Conduct Officer or overrule the decision and allow the student to apply for readmission to the university.
 The Senior Vice Chancellor or campus Vice Chancellor shall notify all parties of this decision, in writing, within three (3) university working days following the completion of the hearing.
-The decision of the Senior Vice Chancellor or campus Vice Chancellor is final.
+The decision of the Senior Vice Chancellor or campus Vice Chancellor or campus Vice Chancellor or the senior of the hearing.
+The decision of the Senior Vice Chancellor of the Senior Vice Chancellor or campus Vice Chancellor or campus Vice Chancellor of the Senior of the Senior Vice Chancellor or campus Vice Chancellor of the Senior Vice Chancellor of Chancellor of the Vice Chancellor of the Senior Vice Chancellor of Chancellor of the Senior Vice Chancellor of Chancellor of the Senior Vice Chancellor of Chan